eriksank/blog/README.md

 ## 2. The mathematics conundrum

-Lacking another term, I have baptized the following collection of math theorems, the conundrum:
+Lacking a better term, I have baptized the following collection of math theorems "the conundrum":

 1. Carnap's diagonal lemma
 2. Gödel's first incompleteness theorem